 It is not understood why some women develop morning sickness, but certain factors such as hormones are involved.
 Women with high levels of pregnancy hormones tend to develop this condition and have it with subsequent pregnancies.
 More than half of pregnant women have morning sickness during the first trimester.
 It usually goes away by the second trimester, when the level of pregnancy hormones in your body falls.

 When morning sickness is severe, it is called hyperemesis gravidarum.

-NOTE: Please do not take any medications without notifying Dr. Gino Pecoraro, as some medications cross the placental barrier and may cause undue effects on the growing baby.
+NOTE: Please do not take any medications without notifying A/Prof. Gino Pecoraro, as some medications cross the placental barrier and may cause undue effects on the growing baby.